203 series: Philippines

 Due to aging reasons, the air-conditioning units of the 203 series bogged down.
 PNR conducted a bidding for the procurement of ten air-conditioning units for the 203 series from August to September 2018.
 PT INKA passed the bidding process, but after post-qualification the lone bidder was post-disqualified, causing a failed bidding.
 Again, a second bidding was conducted in December 2018.
 PT INKA once again participated, and passed the bidding process.
 The company passed the post-qualification process and was subsequently awarded the contract in February 2019.
 Replacement of air-conditioning units was conducted in February 2020, with the new Model ACI-4202 I-Cond air-conditioning units installed in EMUs 05 and 06.
 On the other hand, PNR is currently in the process of procuring 15 air-conditioning units for the coaches.

-PNR procured polycarbonate panels from BT Industries Incorporated through public bidding in 2019 to replace the old windows of the 203 Series.
+PNR procured polycarbonate panels from PT Industries Incorporated through public bidding in 2019 to replace the old windows of the 203 Series.
 The contract also covered the replacement of the windows of the Hyundai Rotem DMU, KiHa 350, KiHa 52, and the KiHa 59 (KoGaNe) trains.
 Replacement of windows was conducted in 2020, with EMU 05 as the first set to have new fitted windows, removing the need of grills.
 All four active EMU sets have polycarbonate windows.

 In summer of 2020, PNR removed the blue livery of EMUs 04 and 07.
 The management have stripped off the paint and focus on the bodywork progress of the said EMUs (with some instance of revealing their old livery dating back to their JR incarnation).
 This in preparation for the new livery of the PNR EMU 203 Series.

-As of February 2021, EMUs 04 and 07 still don't have their new livery yet, though they are painted in primer gray.
+As of 2025, none of the 5 sets of the 203 series are active due to the closure of the Manila metro commuter line for the construction of the North-South Commuter Railway.
+However, these sets are expected to return to service following a transfer of operational rollingstock from Manila to the remaining operational lines of PNR in Southern Luzon.
+While waiting for their transfer, they received numerous livery changes and other repairs in preparation for their next chapter down south.